mezhanglei/react-easy-formcore/README.md

 ### base options

 - `layout` `'horizontal'|'vertical'|'inline'` All field components set the layout type, the default value is `horizontal`.
+- `inline` boolea, Whether or not all field components have inline layout.
+- `labelWidth` number, width of label。
 - `compact` Whether to hide error messages for all Form.
 - `required` Indicates if all field components display asterisks, not form checks, for display only, default is `false`.
 - `labelStyle` Custom `label` style for all field components, `optional`.